DngHuy/eval/README.md

 __Query Parameters__

-Qr-eval internally uses [Elasticsearch search templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html) to perform *params, metrics*, and other queries.
+Eval-Service internally uses [Elasticsearch search templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-template.html) to perform *params, metrics*, and other queries.
 Search templates can receive parameters (noted with double curly braces: {{parameter}} ).
 The parameters are replaced by actual values, before the query is executed.
 The replacement is done verbatim and doesn't care about data types.
 Thus, if you want a string parameter, you'll have to add quotes around the parameter yourself (as seen below with the evaluationDate parameter).
 + The evaluationDate is available to all *params* and *metrics* queries without declaration.
-Qr-eval started without command-line options sets the evaluationDate to the date of today (string, format yyyy-mm-dd).
+Eval-Service started without command-line options sets the evaluationDate to the date of today (string, format yyyy-mm-dd).
 + Elements of the *project.properties* can be declared as a parameter with the $$-notation, as seen above (param.bcKey)
 + Literals (numbers and strings) can be used after declaration as parameters (e.g by *param.myThreshold=15*)
 + Results (noted with prefix 'result.') of *params queries* can be used as parameters in succeeding *params* and *metrics* queries without declaration.